 Free Guide - How To Do Your Own Credit Control

 This is the credit control guide which will be useful reading for anyone contemplating undertaking their own invoice collection activity.
-It could also be referred to as a guide to receivables management or how to manage your receivables.
+It could also be referred to as a guide to receivables management or how to manage your receivables and improve your cash flow.

 Credit control is an essential function within all businesses that want to offer credit terms to customers.
 This is a free credit control guide about how to do your own credit control.
 We thought it would help to produce this free guide, with everything you need to know about how to do your own credit control, all in one place.